chip/telescope-code-fence.nvim/README.md

 and provide a list of **[Markdown Code Fences](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/creating-and-highlighting-code-blocks)** that you can paste into an nvim buffer.
-It will fetch a **README.md** file by default, but this can be changed by calling the function using a `file=` option (see **Commands** section below for details.)
+It will fetch a **README.md** file by default, but this can be changed when prompted by the plugin.
+(see **Commands** section below for details.)

 ## Requirements